maasha/clac/docs/BUILD_STRATEGY_TODO.md

 - Separate from main branch builds

 **Action:**
-- Create `release.yml` based on Workflow 3 example in `BUILD_STRATEGY.md`
+- ✅ Created `release.yml` based on Workflow 3 example in `BUILD_STRATEGY.md`
-- Ensure it triggers on tag push (`v*`) and manual dispatch
+- ✅ Configured to trigger on tag push (`v*`) and manual dispatch
-- Includes build, test, and release creation steps
+- ✅ Includes build, test, and release creation steps
+- ✅ Builds for both macOS architectures and creates GitHub release with binaries

+**Status:** ✅ Completed - Release workflow created and ready to use

 ---